kinsi55/BeatSaber_BetterSongSearch/README.md

 - Button to pick random songs based off your filter settings if you're trying to discover new stuff
 - Download queue / history which is kept until the game is closed
 - Songs can directly be played from the search, no need to manually look for them after downloading
+- If downloads fail for some reason they are retried

 ## Screenshots